4q1l/penyewaan_sepeda_streamlit/README.md

 # Penyewaan Sepeda Dicoding Submission

-This is a final project from Dicoding in the "Belajar Analisis Data Dengan Python" course to make analysis and create a dashboard from the bike sharing dataset.
-In the notebook file, I attached the way I did the analysis from Data Wrangling, Exploratory Data Analysis, and Data Visualization.
-Besides that, I also make the dashboard using streamlit, and you can check it by clicking on the link in the right sidebar or in [here](https://bike-sharing-rentals.streamlit.app/).
+This project represents the culmination of my journey through the "Belajar Analisis Data Dengan Python" course on Dicoding, where I've delved into the analysis and visualization of the bike sharing dataset.
+The accompanying notebook details my process, covering everything from Data Wrangling to Exploratory Data Analysis and Visualization.
+I also deploy this app in [here](https://penyewaansepedaapp.streamlit.app/).

-For further information, like the background of this dataset, dataset characteristics, file structures, and more, you can check out the `Readme` file.
-So in here, I won't explain it any further.
+In addition to the notebook, I've also developed a streamlined dashboard using Streamlit.
+You can access the dashboard by clicking the link provided in the right sidebar or directly here.

 ## 1. File Structures
 ```